ianrosedev/Todo-App/README.md

 ```
 npm run install-all
 ```
-The app and all dependencies will now be installed, the app is ready to go!
+The app and all dependencies will now be installed.
+The app is ready to go!

 ## Starting the App
 From the ```root``` directory: